mudmemeshiba/comen-python-lab/README.md

-# elab-python-comen
+# elab-python-cpe
-Here are my python codes from a programming course i took in during the first semester of college
+Here are my python codes from the programming course i took in during the first semester of college